Young Mother Triumphs Over Triple Negative Breast Cancer

 Rachel had known breast cancer was probably genetic for her since she carried the BRCA1 gene.
 To be proactive with her high-risk status, she underwent routine mammograms and breast MRIs every six months.
 When Rachel developed a lump on her breast in November of 2019, she felt confident it was just a cyst.
 However, after receiving a biopsy, she was faced with the reality: a diagnosis of stage two, triple-negative breast cancer.

 Triple-negative breast cancer accounts for about 10% - 15% of all breast cancers.
 The phrase triple-negative means that the cancer cells do not have estrogen or progesterone receptors and don’t make much of the protein HER2.
 Therefore, the cells test “negative” for receptors commonly found in breast cancer across all three tests.
 Triple-negative breast cancer grows and spreads faster than other forms of breast cancers, which makes it more aggressive and more difficult to treat.

-The day after receiving her diagnosis, Rachel had her first appointment with hematologist and oncologist Dr. Genevieve Maronge.
-Together, they developed a treatment plan, and soon after, Rachel began chemotherapy.
+The day after receiving her diagnosis, Rachel had her first oncology appointment and soon after, she began chemotherapy.
 Rachel says, “I loved every single nurse that I had.
 Going in as a young person, I think they really looked after me.
 I used to love going to chemo.
 It was almost therapeutic.
 I knew I was in good hands.”

 After successfully completing chemotherapy, Rachel underwent a double mastectomy on May 27, 2020, and was found to have no residual cancer.
 May 4, 2021, marked one year since completing chemotherapy, and she says her life has changed significantly since her cancer diagnosis.
 Rachel says, “Life changed in that I realized life is short.
 People my age can get cancer.
 You tend to think that only happens to other people.
 It really centered me on what is important in life.”